francescogerardomarra/its/learning/docker/container/common-command/creation-execution/in-running/disconnect/non-interactive/non_interactive.md

     Ctrl + P followed by Ctrl + Q
     ```

-- in this case you have to close the terminal from GUI;
+- in this case, you have to close the terminal from GUI;
 - **if you press `CTRL + C`, it stops the container because `ctrl + C` sends a kill signal to the main process**.

 **Example:**